 - jdbc-url—The JDBC URL, which describes RDBMS-specific access parameters.
 Below are some sample values:

 - user—The user name for database access.

 - password—The password for database access.

 - verbose—The level to control debug information, provided in the Stat Server log file.
 Possible values are debug, trace, or standard.

 - refresh-interval—The interval (in minutes) for data updates from the database.

 - service-id-1—The runtime ID of the Statistics Adapter service in the iWD configuration.

-- service-tenant-1—The name of the configuration tenant—this is linked to the iWD managed tenant where the Statistics Adapter service is configured.
+- service-tenant-1—The name of the CME tenant—this is linked to the iWD managed tenant where the Statistics Adapter service is configured.

 - dimension-mapping-1—The type of the dimension mapping between iWD Data Mart and Stat Server.
 Valid values are Filter and Virtual Queue.